 People with hyperactive ADHD typically feel like they are constantly moving.
 Fidgeting, squirming, and struggling to stay seated are common experiences.
 In children, this can appear like they are being “driven by a motor” and excessive running.
-Broadly across all age groups, hyperactive ADHD individuals may talk excessively, interrupt others during conversation, blurt answers out, and have trouble exercising self-control.
+Broadly across all age groups, hyperactive ADHD individuals may talk excessively, unintentionally interrupt others during conversation, and have trouble exercising self-control.
 This ADHD subtype is most recognisable and most often diagnosed in younger children, especially boys.

 2. Inattentive ADHD